 We offer individual instruction to students of all ages and abilities, from beginner to advanced levels.
 Private instructors tailor curriculum and repertoire to each individual student with the intent to develop skills, both motor and auditory, for proficiency in an instrument or voice.
 Students are also taught basic ear-training, sight-reading and theory fundamentals.
-Most lessons are given once weekly, from September to May.
-Recitals are held in the concert facilities on the Shenandoah University campus in Winchester.
-Summer lessons are optional.

 Private Instruction Rates